-Daniel B. Rodriguez was appointed Dean and Harold Washington Professor at Northwestern Pritzker School of Law in January 2012.
+Daniel B. Rodriguez is the Harold Washington Professor at Northwestern Pritzker School of Law and served as dean from 2012 through 2018.
 Before joining Northwestern Pritzker Law, Rodriguez served as Minerva House Drysdale Regents Chair in Law at the University of Texas-Austin; as a Research Fellow at Rice University’s Baker Institute for Public Policy; as Dean and Warren Distinguished Professor of Law at the University of San Diego School of Law; and as a Professor of Law at University of California, Berkeley School of Law.
 In addition, he has been a visiting professor at Columbia University, University of Southern California, University of Illinois, McGeorge School of Law, and at the Free University of Amsterdam, The Netherlands.
 Rodriguez received his law degree, with honors, from Harvard Law and his undergraduate degree from California State University of Long Beach.

 Rodriguez’s principal academic work is in the areas of administrative law, local government law, statutory interpretation, and state constitutional law.
 He also has a special interest in the law-business-technology interface and its impact on the future of legal education.
 In the past few years, he has given several endowed lectures including the Jefferson Memorial Lecture at University of California, Berkeley.
 Rodriguez was the 2014 President of the Association of American Law Schools (AALS) and is currently serving as a council member of the American Law Institute, as a member of the ABA Commission on the Future of Legal Services, and, as a member of the Board of Directors of the American Bar Foundation.